 Younger generations may have unveiled a new face of beauty (complete with killer contouring and statement brows), but do their views on appearance differ from those of their parents?
 And if yes, how much?

-For our 2019 Inclusive Beauty Report, we looked at health and beauty industry trends across the board.
+For our 2019 Future of the Beauty Industry report, we looked at health and beauty industry trends across the board.
 We surveyed 1,000 UK consumers and found that Brits are becoming more open-minded about what beauty means overall.
-Read the full report by clicking below:
+Find the full report here:

 To gain even deeper insight, we’ve analysed the results by age (277 respondents aged 18-30 versus 295 respondents aged 50-64) and discovered some interesting differences in their opinions.
 When we refer to young people, we’re talking about those aged between 18-30.
 Older generations refer to those aged 50-64.

 Younger people feel more positively towards larger body sizes

 Body positivity is a hot topic these days, and likely relates to our survey data, which shows stigma around body size fading away.
 39% of the younger generation strongly agree that larger bodies are beautiful.
 This is 10% higher than the number of people aged 50-64 who strongly agree (29%) with the statement.

 Older people are more interested in beauty than young people realise

 With most beauty products marketed to young people, it’s perhaps easy to see why 24% of those aged 18-30 agree that beauty is for the young.
 Only 12% of people aged 50-64 hold this view themselves, and nearly 30% of people in this age group strongly disagree beauty is for the young – this is in comparison to the 18% of younger people who also strongly disagree.

 Young people feel more pressure to conform than older generations